Tommy Rich: World Championship Wrestling (1989–1992)

 On June 3, 1991, in Birmingham, Alabama the trio of Rich, Morton, and Junkyard Dog finally lost their World Six Man Championship to The Freebirds (Michael Hayes, Jimmy Garvin, and Badstreet (Brad Armstrong), in a match airing on WCW Main Event.
 This presaged another slide down the card, as Rich found himself on the losing end of encounters with Nikita Koloff, Oz (Kevin Nash), and Steve Austin.
 At Clash of Champions XV in Knoxville, TN on June 12, 1991, he was defeated by another newcomer in The Diamond Studd (Scott Hall).
-In addition, his partnership with Ricky Morton came to and end.
+In addition, his partnership with Ricky Morton came to a temporary end.
 As the summer of 1991 began Robert Gibson returned from injury and attempted to reform The Rock n' Roll Express with Rich's partner Ricky Morton; Morton turned heel and left Tommy without a partner.
 Rich would face Morton at a house show in Greensville, SC on July 13 and be defeated.

 On the July 27, 1991, edition of World Championship Wrestling Rich teamed once more with Junkyard Dog and defeated Chuck Coates and Bob Cook.
 Morton, who had been renamed "Richard Morton" after he had joined Alexandra York's York Foundation heel stable came out and talked to Rich midway through the bout.
 On the August 18, 1991, edition of WCW he turned heel himself, joining the York Foundation and becoming known as "Thomas Rich".
 In competed in singles as well as with the other members of the stable, Morton and Terrence Taylor.

 The heel turn did not reverse his fortunes as he found himself falling in defeat to Johnny B. Badd, Big Josh, PN News, Brian Pillman, and Ron Simmons.
-He competed in a 15-man battle royal at the Clash of the Champions XVI, which was ultimately on by El Gigante.
+He competed in a 15-man battle royal at the Clash of the Champions XVI, which was ultimately won by El Gigante.
 On the September 22, 1991, edition of The Main Event the York Foundation trio challenged current WCW Six-Man Tag-Team Champions Dustin Rhodes, Tom Zenk, and Big Josh but were unsuccessful.

 Rich finally ended his losing streak on October 5 on World Championship Wrestling, pinning Brian Pillman after striking him with Alexandra York's computer.
 During the match, Josh complained that Rich used to be a friend that stopped communicating with him.
 The following week Pillman gained a measure of revenge when he teamed with Big Josh to defeat Rich and Terrance Taylor.
 On October 19 on WCW Worldwide he was pinned in a singles match with Big Josh.
 The York Foundation challenged Rhodes, Zenk, and Big Josh once more on the November 3rd edition of The Main Event and lost once more; on November 10, 1991, however they finally broke through on the next expisode.
 That night they defeated Rhodes, Zenk, and Josh to win the Six Man Championship.
 This would be Rich's second run with the title in less than a year.